 Cumulative spending with Aboriginal-owned companies

-of Aboriginal representation in 10 years, at 9.4% of employee population.
+of workforce Aboriginal representation in 10 years.

 We aim to build strong relationships with Aboriginal communities and establish mutually beneficial formal agreements that mitigate concerns, provide shared value to affected communities, and are in accord with Canadian law.
 Toward this, our goals for our Aboriginal Relations program clearly define our engagement principles, with a focus on employment, business development, community-guided investment, effective engagement and consultation, and environmental programs.

 A steering committee comprised of executives, senior management and advisors meets quarterly to steward our commitments and guide strategies which aim to ensure positive outcomes for local Aboriginal communities.
 An Aboriginal Relations team supports the committee, and manages the day-to-day engagement and relationships.

 Syncrude’s relationships with Aboriginal communities are guided by our Communications and Stakeholder Relations and Communications Policy and our Consultation Principles.
 The effectiveness of our external relations program is assessed through internal and external audits.